val-town/vtlsp/ls-ws-server/README.md

 This library exposes a language server proxy builder, which makes it really easy to automatically transform requests going to or coming out from the language server.
 With the language server proxy, you can:

 Language server processes communicate via JSON-RPC messages - either "requests" or "notifications".
+Usually they communicate via inbound messages on standard in and outbound messages on standard out.

 Notifications are send and forget.
 An example of a notification we send to the language server may look like